x-radio/QuickPID/README.md

 void QuickPID::Initialize()
 ```

-Does all the things that need to happen to ensure a bumpless transfer from manual to automatic mode.
+Does all the things that need to happen to ensure a bump-less transfer from manual to automatic mode.

 #### SetControllerDirection